vatpac-technology/sops/docs/aerodromes/classc/Brisbane.md

 !!! example
     Non-Jet Aircraft planned via WACKO, assigned runway 01R, shall be assigned the BN (RADAR) SID.

+### Climb Gradient Requirements
+Climb gradient requirements apply to all Procedural SIDs.
+It is the pilot's responsibility to advise if they are unable to meet these requirements.
+Pilots that advise this shall be assigned the **RADAR** SID instead, regardless of aircraft type.

 ## ATIS
 ### Approach Types